percona/psmdb-docs/docs/install/update-pro.md

-# Upgrade to Percona Server for MongoDB Pro builds
+# Upgrade to Percona Server for MongoDB Pro

 Are you a Percona Customer already and are you ready to enjoy all the [benefits of Percona Server for MongoDB Pro](../psmdb-pro.md)?